 What causes a Suboxone Precipitated Withdrawal?

-If a patient has high levels of other opiates in the system, the first dose of Suboxone will compete with the opioid molecules and replace them with the body’s opioid receptor sites.
-This can cause a rapid onset of opioid withdrawal and feelings of sickness; This precipitated withdrawal can be severe.
-It’s best to take the first dose of Suboxone when you are already in mild to moderate withdrawal.
-This should make a patient feel better, not worse.
+If a patient has high levels of other opiates in the system, the first dose of Suboxone will compete with the opioid molecules and replace them in the body’s opioid receptor sites.
+This can cause a rapid onset of opioid withdrawal and feelings of sickness; This precipitated withdrawal can be very severe.
+Prescribing doctors should carefully judge when it is safe for a patient to start the suboxone treatment.